What is EV to EBITDA?

 - An organization’s EV/EBITDA ratio provides a perfect depiction of total business performance.
 Equity analysts use the EV/EBITDA ratio very often when making investment choices.

-For example, Denbury Resources INC., an oil and gas company primarily based in the US, reported its first quarter financial performance on 24th of June, 2016.
+For example, Denbury Resources INC., an oil and gas company primarily based in the US, reported its first-quarter financial performance on the 24th of June, 2016.
 Analysts derived and calculated the organization’s EV/EBITDA ratio.
 Denbury Resources had an adjusted EV/EBITA ratio of 5x.
 It had a forward EV/EBITDA ratio of 13x.
-Each of those EV/EBITDA ratios were compared to alternative organizations having similar business and also to past organization multiples.
-The organization’s forward EV/EBITDA ratio of 13x was more than double the enterprise value at the same point of time in 2015.
+Each of those EV/EBITDA ratios as compared to alternative organizations having a similar business and also to past organization multiples.
+The organization’s forward EV/EBITDA ratio of 13x was more than double the enterprise value at the same point in time in 2015.
 Analysts found that the increase was because of an expected decline in the organization’s EBITDA by 62%.

 Limitations of EV/EBITDA

-EV/EBITDA ratio is an effective ratio that stands above other traditional techniques similar to it.
+EV/EBITDA ratio is a useful ratio that stands above other traditional techniques similar to it.
 However, it does have certain drawbacks, which have to be known before using this metric to make sure you are less affected by them.
-The main drawback is because of the presence of EBITDA in the ratio.
+The main drawback is the presence of EBITDA in the ratio.
 Here are some of the EBITDA’s drawbacks: